 If you have a loved one, friend, client, and/or are Dyslexic and/or ADHD yourself from time to time your will hear information that may sound like extreme symptoms of Dyslexia and/or ADHD.
-Please note, only a small portion the adults with ADHD and/or Dyslexia ever seeks and/or receive treatment for their difficulties.
-Those that do are often the milder cases have loved ones and friends that care enough to help them and have recourses to get help.
-By the mere fact you are attending today tends to indicate your loved one or friend as well as those with ADHD and/or Dyslexia in attendance are less impaired by their disorder than the average person with ADHD and/or Dyslexia.
+Please note, only a small portion the adults with ADHD and/or Dyslexia ever seeks and/or receives treatment for their difficulties.
+Those that do are often the milder cases, have loved ones and friends that care enough to help them, and have recourses to get help.
+By the mere fact you are attending today tends to indicate you are less impaired by your disorder than the average person with ADHD and/or Dyslexia.
 Those with ADHD and/or Dyslexia who get clinical services tend to have milder ADHD and/or Dyslexia that the average case.